Fort Wayne (Detroit): Historical use

+Construction to the American Civil War

 Before any cannon had been installed at the newly constructed Fort Wayne, the United States and Britain peacefully resolved their differences, eliminating the need for a fort on the Detroit River.
 Fort Wayne remained unused for a decade after its initial construction, manned only by a single watchman.
 There is evidence suggesting that the fort was a final stop on the Underground Railroad during these dormant years, as the Irish farmer who lived next to the fort's demilune operated a small ferry to Canada to supplement his income, the only such ferry in this part of the city at that time.

 In 1861, the American Civil War again made Fort Wayne relevant.
 British sympathy for the Confederacy renewed fears of an attack from Canada, leading to a reconstruction and strengthening of the fort walls.
 Two weeks after the beginning of the war, the Michigan 1st Volunteer Infantry Regiment was mustered into service at Fort Wayne.
 For the rest of the Civil War, the fort served as a mustering center for troops from Michigan, as well as a place for veterans to recover from their wounds.
 Alfred Gibbs was the first commander to occupy the fort, serving his parole at Fort Wayne after being captured by the Confederacy.

+Spanish-American War

-After the Civil War and until 1920, Fort Wayne served as a garrison post, with regiments rotated from the western frontier for rest.
+After the Civil War, Fort Wayne served as a garrison post, with regiments rotated from the western frontier for rest.
 In 1875, the city of Detroit annexed a portion of Springwells Township; in 1884, it annexed more of Springwells Township east of Livernois Avenue, including all land adjacent to Fort Wayne.

 During the Spanish–American War, troops from the fort headed to Cuba and the Philippines.
 The fort's guardhouse also housed the first telephone exchange in southwestern Detroit.